This interior design trend is on fire, literally

 Canyon Charred Wood shiplap in living room with yellow couch

-Create a warm accent wall in your living room with the Canyon Brown color option of UFP-Edge Charred Wood.
+Create a warm accent wall in your living room with the Canyon Brown color option of Charred Wood.
 You’ll welcome its warm, modern look and the conversations it inspires ─ all while appreciating its unique charm.

 Charred wood on bedroom headboard

-Jazz up the headboard in your master suite with natural UFP-Edge Charred Wood.
-The complete process of charring wood requires many steps of burning, cooling, cleaning and sealing the wood, but ready-to-install kits of UFP-Edge Charred Wood are perfect for DIYers.
+Jazz up the headboard in your master suite with natural Charred Wood.
+The complete process of charring wood requires many steps of burning, cooling, cleaning and sealing the wood, but ready-to-install kits of Charred Wood are perfect for DIYers.

 Ash Gray Charred Wood in entryway

-Although charring wood is a centuries-old technique, it’s quite at home in a modern setting like this one with the Ash Gray color option of UFP-Edge Charred Wood.
+Although charring wood is a centuries-old technique, it’s quite at home in a modern setting like this one with the Ash Gray color option of Charred Wood.

 Charred Canyon Wood with photo string

-UFP-Edge Charred Wood is carefully packaged in kits of shiplap, project boards and trim boards.
+Charred Wood is carefully packaged in kits of shiplap, project boards and trim boards.
 The design of the 1-inch-by-6-inch shiplap material makes it easy to install on virtually any wall surface both vertically and horizontally.

 Charred wood barn doors

-UFP-Edge Charred Wood can be used to build sliding barn doors.
+Charred Wood can be used to build sliding barn doors.

 Smoked Charred Wood Bedroom